sonnym/elmenv/README.md

 ### Choosing the Elm Version

+When you execute a shim, elmenv determines which Ruby version to use by reading it from the following sources, in this order:

+1. The `ELMENV_VERSION` environment variable, if specified.
+You can use the [`elmenv shell`](#elmenv-shell) command to set this environment variable in your current shell session.

-When you execute a shim, elmenv determines which Elm version to use by reading it from `.elm-version` file found by searching the directory of the script you are executing and each of its parent directories until reaching the root of your filesystem.
+2. The first `.elm-version` file found by searching the directory of the script you are executing and each of its parent directories until reaching the root of your filesystem.

+3. The first `.elm-version` file found by searching the current working directory and each of its parent directories until reaching the root of your filesystem.
+You can modify the `.elm-version` file in the current working directory with the [`elmenv local`](#elmenv-local) command.

+4. The global `~/.elmenv/version` file.
+You can modify this file using the [`elmenv global`](#elmenv-global) command.
+If the global version file is not present, elmenv assumes you want to use the "system" Ruby—i.e. whatever version would be run if elmenv weren't in your path.

 ## Installation